mozilla/remote-settings/docs/adr/adr_004_server_side_filtering.md

 - **Complexity**: Low.
 It is based on existing pieces of the current architecture.
 - **User experience**: Good, because editors only manipulate the main collection to assign datasets and to publish data.
 - **Cost of implementation**: Low.
 Creating collections is cheap and onboarding new instances of the `backport_records` job also.
 - **Cost of operation**: Low.
-Clients download only the subset of data, saving bandwidth, and running cronjobs is cheap.
+Clients download only the subset of data, saving bandwidth, and running cronjobs is cheap ([example](https://github.com/mozilla-it/webservices-infra/pull/2953/files)).

 ### Option 3 - Implement notion of datasets